julienDhilly/docto-tracker/README.md

 # docto-tracker

-Check every second if slots are available for covid vaccine and send notification.
+Check every seconds if slots are available for covid vaccine and send notification.

+A Vonage account is required for sending sms.
+Subscribe to https://www.vonage.com/communications-apis/

 > TODO: add config file description